Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 - root have predetermined size - app size - determined by outside, components have size determined by inside (what they need).
 - root layout is dynamically computed from space available & components needs, small components should be rather static.
 Assistive can be dynamic.
 Design process could be easier to found after reviewing some components proposal

+## Component Icon
+App icons could have a gradient background and a stick based symbol (black or white) highly contrasted with background.
+Main components could have a neutral background with a stick (b&w) based symbol, very subtle colors could be used in foreground to fill symbol own empty space (but may not be necessary to distinguish them).
+Assistive components could have a abbreviation/initial and neutral background

+## Component Tile (main comp)
+Could use the comp icon in background with a scrim over it + component full name.
+To avoid empty space, as the icon is in a squarre shape, it should also use the same shape.
+Long name are wrapped & left align (centered would echo a more circle shape, which doesn't fit).
+Color used in icon could be mixed in a gradient and displayed as a border (same border as text alignement to offer a tangible support for the text)

 ## Home screen:

 What to display?
 In case of there is a main component of 1st importance, display it.
 It may be strange, on home screen, to display only some components.
 Add scroll (horizontal in landscape) if all main components can't fit in viewport.